text that reads, crystals, rocks, minerals, gemstones

 ""ethically mined text""

-One such person who I know well, worked in Afghanistan during the early part of his career.
+One such person whom I know well worked in Afghanistan during the early part of his career.

 "Thank you for your interest in..." was the last line of the email.
-They hadn't even signed off with their name.
+The business owner hadn't even signed off with her name.

-Having left my review, the owner posted a response.
-It was just as shocking as her reply to my initial enquiry.
+Having left my review, the owner's response was just as shocking as her reply to my initial enquiry.
+Here's what she said:

 "I've noticed you've edited your review 4 times within 12 hours of your submission, I hope my response reflects your latest updates.